 But always remember to feed your baby only when he/she feels interested.
 Don’t force-feed.

 A food allergy occurs when the body reacts adversely to certain foods.
 The allergy symptoms become visible after a few minutes of eating the food.
 It could be a minor or a severe one.
 Few signs and symptoms of a food allergy are –

 Common food items that may cause an allergy in babies are cow milk, eggs, peanuts, soy, wheat, dry fruits, and shellfish.

 Not feeding is not a solution if your baby has an allergy.
 For a very small child, talk to your doctor immediately.
-For older children first check if the allergy is too severe.
+For older children first, check if the allergy is too severe.
 If it is, then take her to a doctor.
 If not, figure out the source for the allergy and eliminate that food from her diet for the time being.
-Try a tiny bit of it after few weeks.
+Try a tiny bit of it after a few weeks.
 If she is still allergic towards it, stop it from her diet completely.

-No matter what your baby likes, or how physically ready she is to consume solid food, consult your pediatrician if you are not confident of introducing solids, or if your child seems uncomfortable eating it.
+No matter what your baby likes, or how physically ready she is to consume solid food, consult your paediatrician if you are not confident of introducing solids, or if your child seems uncomfortable eating it.

 Vomiting in Babies – Causes, Symptoms, And Treatment

 Breathing Problems in Babies – Causes, Symptoms, And Treatment

 Erythema Toxicum Neonatorum in Newborns – Causes, Symptoms, and Treatment